 According to Maltwood, the Sumerians had traveled all the way to Britain to build this landscape zodiac in about 2700 BC.
 Other "researchers" feel that 2700 BC Sumerian construction is far too mundane, and it must have been built much earlier.
 Unfortunately for their argument, they say it must have been built around 7000 BC but somehow connected to the Dendara zodiac which wasn't created until 50 BC.

 This crackpot theory has become increasingly popular ever since it got another boost in a magazine article in 1969.

-We're looking northwest in the last picture above, over Glastonbury toward the coast.
+We're looking northwest in this picture, over Glastonbury toward the coast.

 One of the many problems with the strange notion of the Temple of the Stars is the fact that most of the area occupied by the supposed zodiac was underwater in both 2700 BC and 7000 BC.
 That's why the Neolithic people were building those wooden walkways.
 By the way, none of the several Neolithic pathways match any of the supposed zodiac features.